sunshineagoo17/nextstream/README.md

 - Implement social features to enhance user interaction.
 - Optimize performance and scalability for handling a larger user base.

-## Lessons Learned: - will probably have to update this later:
+## Lessons Learned:
 - Importance of clear API documentation for seamless integration.
-- Effective state management using Redux.
-- Challenges of implementing JWT authentication and handling user sessions.
+- Challenges of implementing cookies and session storage authentication and handling user sessions.
 - Integrating multiple APIs to provide a cohesive user experience.

 ## Installation Instructions:
 - **Follow these steps to set up the NextStream application on your local development environment**: